Sound and image, user intervention into 1999 iMac G3 computers using hand-held amplification probes and parasitic electronics

-iMac Music is a series of performances using early iMac G3 computers as instruments that are deconstructed throughout the duration of the performance.
+iMac Music is a series of user interventions into early iMac G3 computers.
 The computers begin running recognizable software on a manipulated OS X desktop.
-Through the duration of the performance the computers’ circuitry becomes increasingly corrupted through manual interventions, visual distortions are created on-screen and sound material is tapped directly from the running circuitry of the computer (upside-down, exposed).
+Through the duration of the performance the computers’ circuitry becomes increasingly corrupted through manipulations, visual distortions are created on-screen and sound material is tapped from the running circuitry of the computers.

-The sound and visual elements are tightly linked in time and expression, as a single gesture by a performer on the exposed circuitry of the machine has both sonic and visual results.
-The performance itself traces the process whereby a digital apparatus is reduced from function to raw material, marked by a point where the machines inevitably become unusable as intended, and must be sounded using various extended percussion techniques.
+The performance itself traces the process whereby a digital apparatus is reduced from function to raw material, marked by a point where the machines inevitably become unusable as intended, and rebooting into the next movement of the performance.

 In addition to being a spectacular experience for the public, he also confronts them with the imposed superfluous consumer electronics such as televisions and mobile phones.
 The performance is a critical reflection on the medium and thus has a motive that is prevalent in both the media art and the contemporary art world.

 Fabian van Sluijs, Are nerds the new avant garde?, Motherboard/VICE

 The work demands a special kind of digital literacy: encountering visual stacks and sonic triggers that were part of our everyday activity, sometimes for years on end, heightens our awareness of the techno-ecological race we’re caught up in, making obsolescence a powerful poetic resource.Sally Jane Norman, Senses of Liveness in Digital Times, IETM